pbstark/Repro-s159-f19/syllabus18.md

 in others (more extensive analyses), a collection of .py files will be more appropriate.
 For term projects, the "deliverable" will include a repository that includes code, data, analyses, unit tests, and coverage tests.
++ Final written projects are due on the last day of final exams, 12/14.

 ### Code of conduct; attribution of work